Jendrasi/practice-challenges/Java/testdome/README.md

-This directory is for practice questions that I'm doing on testdome.com
+This Java project is for practice questions that I'm doing on testdome.com